 Due to the often prevailing westerly winds, we recommend starting in Bremen.
 This way you can enjoy a tailwind for the 150 km.

-The tour starts directly behind Bremer Hauptbahnhof and first leads through Bremer Bürgerpark and the wide Wümmeniederung, always along the Wümme to Fischerhude.
-The picturesque artists' village is the first beautiful place to stop before you reach Zeven via the Vorwerker Steinriesen, through the small rural village of Nartum.
-The small town of Zeven is one of four towns in the district of Rotenburg (Wümme) and offers refreshment stops and overnight accommodation as well as cultural highlights such as the museum and the Königin-Christinen-Haus.
+The tour starts directly behind Bremen's main railway station and first leads through Bremen's Bürgerpark and the wide Wümmeniederung, always along the Wümme to Fischerhude.
+The picturesque artists' village is the first beautiful place to stop before you reach Zeven via the Vorwerker Steinriesen, through the small rural village of Nartum .
+The small town of Zeven is one of four towns in the district of Rotenburg (Wümme) and offers refreshment stops and overnight accommodation as well as cultural highlights such as the monastery museum and the Königin-Christinen-Haus.

-The route continues from Zeven via Heeslingen, past the Sittenser Wassermühle and the Klostergut Burgsittensen to the Tister Bauernmoor nature reserve.
-Here it is advisable to plan a little time to get off the bike and explore this unique natural area on foot or with the moor train.
+The route continues from Zeven via Heeslingen, past the Sittens watermill and the Burgsittensen monastery estate to the Tister Bauernmoor nature reserve.
+Here it is advisable to plan a little time to get off your bike and explore this unique natural area on foot or on the moor train.

 The route continues via the historic town center of Heidenau to Hollenstedt.
-From there, the Harburg Mountains with the Open-Air Museum at Kiekeberg and Black Mountains Wildlife Park, are not far away.
-Once you have overcome the slightly hilly section of the route, you will soon be rewarded with the historic Harburg Elbe Bridge.
+From there, the Harburg mountains, with the Kiekeberg open-air museum and Schwarze Berge wildlife park, are not far away.
+Once you have conquered the slightly hilly section of the route, you will soon be rewarded with the historic Harburg Elbe Bridge.
 Finally, you reach the port metropolis and Hanseatic city of Hamburg, where the Alster, Landungsbrücken and Speicherstadt invite you to explore.

 The route from Bremen to Hamburg(150 km)